 In recent years, the firm has handled an increasing number of very high-stakes cases, including the defense of several nine-figure and eight-figure jury verdicts.

-In addition, the firm routinely acts as outside counsel to nonprofits such as the American Association for Justice, the Environmental Defense Fund, the Project on Predatory Student Lending, and the NYU Tax Law Center.
+In addition, the firm routinely acts as outside counsel to national nonprofits including the American Association for Justice, the Environmental Defense Fund, the Project on Predatory Student Lending, and the NYU Tax Law Center.

 ____________________________________